 Often, before a personal injury case goes to court, a settlement will be attempted via your lawyer and the insurance company.
 Most cases, in fact, settle outside of court.
 There is no burden of proof requirement during this period of negotiations.
 Burden of proof is an element of the court system.

 That said, it is important that even during negotiations, your personal injury lawyer treats your case as though you were going to trial.
 That means making sure you satisfy the burden of proof.
 The problem is this: many lawyers may not uphold this principle, and that leaves room for vulnerabilities in the negotiation process.

 At Law Offices of Paul L. Schneiderman, our personal injury lawyer will ensure your interests are represented and your case is well-supported and documented during the negotiation process.
 We want to make sure the insurance company knows we are serious about getting you fair and just compensation.
 If they do not, then a lawsuit may have to be filed, and we will already be prepared for it.

-Burden of Proof in Washington State Personal Injury Cases
+Burden of Proof in Seattle Personal Injury Cases

 The burden of proof identifies which party is responsible for proving their case in court.
 The standard of proof is the threshold to which a party must prove its case to win.
 In other words, it's the level of evidence necessary to establish a claim.

 The party with the burden of proof proves their case by presenting evidence to the judge and jury.

 Most people are familiar with the burden of proof referred to as “beyond a reasonable doubt.”
 However, this is a very high standard of proof that only applies in criminal cases.
 Civil cases use lower standards of proof, either “a preponderance of the evidence” or “clear and convincing evidence.”